 Warnock was born July 23, 1969, in Savannah, Georgia and grew up in the Kayton Homes, a public housing project.
-He is Warnock is the eleventh of twelve children of two Pentecostal pastors, Jonathan Warnock, who is also a small businessman and World War II army veteran, and Verlene Warnock.
+He is the eleventh of twelve children of two Pentecostal pastors, Jonathan Warnock, who is also a small businessman and World War II army veteran, and Verlene Warnock.

 Warnock responded to the call of ministry at an early age.
 He began serving as an intern at the Sixth Avenue Baptist Church in Birmingham, Alabama.
-From there, he served for six years as the Youth Pastor and four years as Assistant Pastor at Abyssinian Baptist Church in New York City.
-In addition, Warnock served for four and half years as Senior Pastor of Baltimore’s Douglas Memorial Community Church.
-In 2005 he became the Senior Pastor at Ebenezer Baptist Church, in Atlanta, the fifth and youngest person named to that post at Ebenezer Baptist Church, which was founded in 1886.
+From there, he served for six years as the youth pastor and four years as assistant pastor at Abyssinian Baptist Church in New York City.
+In addition, Warnock served for four and half years as senior pastor of Baltimore’s Douglas Memorial Community Church.
+In 2005, he became the senior pastor at Ebenezer Baptist Church, in Atlanta, the fifth and youngest person named to that post at Ebenezer Baptist Church, which was founded in 1886.
 Under Warnock’s leadership, the church membership has grown dramatically.

-Warnock is a member of 100 Black Men of Atlanta, Inc., a Lifetime Member of the National Association for the Advancement of Color People (NAACP), and Alpha Phi Alpha Fraternity, Inc. His many honors include the 2015 International Civil Rights Walk of Fame, Atlanta Magazine’s “Atlanta’s 55 Most Powerful,” Gospel Today magazine’s “New Kingdom Voices, and the Rainbow Push Coalition’s “Good Shepherd Award.”
+Warnock is a member of 100 Black Men of Atlanta, Inc., a Lifetime Member of the National Association for the Advancement of Color People (NAACP), Alpha Phi Alpha Fraternity, Inc., and Sigma Pi Phi Fraternity.
+His many honors include the 2015 International Civil Rights Walk of Fame, Atlanta Magazine’s “Atlanta’s 55 Most Powerful,” Gospel Today magazine’s “New Kingdom Voices, and the Rainbow Push Coalition’s “Good Shepherd Award.”
 His work has been highlighted in the Atlanta Journal and Constitution, the CBS Evening News, CNN, and the Huffington Post.
-Warnock’s book entitled, “The Divided Mind of the Black Church: Theology, Piety & Public Witness, was released by New York University Press in 2014.
+Warnock’s book, The Divided Mind of the Black Church: Theology, Piety & Public Witness, was released by New York University Press in 2014.